ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 }
 </style>

+If you intend to work your way through this article, go [here](https://github.com/ShayHill/article_install_vim_in_windows/tree/main) for the version-controlled source.

 # Introduction

 The traditional ethos of Vim has been "Vim is my text editor; my OS is my IDE", meaning Vim users would write or edit a program in Vim then use git, grep, sed, awk, find, build, etc., etc., etc. through each application's command-line interface instead of a graphical *interface to an interface* built into an IDE.